devendranaga/devendranaga.github.io/_posts/2021-11-04-safequeue-in-cpp.markdown

 3. A queue to store subscriber callbacks, which will be called later in the program.
 4. support for any types - use of templates

+A usecase of this is sensor data processing.
+A camera / lidar receive thread will listen on the interface and read packets as and when they are received.
+A processor thread(s) will run on the received data to perform further actions on the data.

 The class will then be created the following way, in C++

 ```cpp